Glenwood Hot Springs Resort History Timeline

 2017: The property updates its name to Glenwood Hot Springs Resort.

 2019: Sopris Splash Zone replaces two large water slides and the miniature golf course at the west end of the pool.
-This family-friendly aquatic center features three distinct areas: Shoshone Chutes, Hanging Lake and Grand Fountain.
+This family-friendly aquatic center features three distinct areas: Shoshone Chutes whitewater river tube ride; a splash pad that turns into the lighted Grand Fountain at night; and pool with three small slides, Hanging Lake waterfall, shallow play areas and more.